"When Are You Going to Get Better?"

 Confusion from the name "relapsing-remitting"

 I understand how there can be a little confusion when it comes to asking about someone with MS. Despite having no cure, the most common kind of MS is confusingly known as Relapsing-Remitting Multiple Sclerosis.
 This name seems to indicate that the disease can go away, even though it doesn’t.
 You may have periods of time when you are not in a full-blown exacerbation (or relapse as some call it), but that doesn’t mean the disease is gone or that your issues aren’t lingering.
 An exacerbation is when symptoms are worsening, when more damage is being done to the myelin that surround your nerves.
-Even when that exacerbation is over, the damage it did doesn’t leave.
+And that damage can add up over time.1

 RRMS doesn't go away